-B. Design and Construction Standards for Stormwater Management Improvements:

-1) All culverts, storm drains, drainage structures and related improvements furnished and installed shall conform to applicable provisions of Standard Specifications for Road and Bridge Construction (latest edition), as published and amended by the New Hampshire Department of Transportation.

-- 2) All culverts, storm drains and driveway culverts shall have a minimum diameter of 12-inches and be constructed of either reinforced concrete or high-density polyethylene. - 3) A minimum of three (3) feet of soil cover shall be maintained over all culverts and storm drains situated beneath pavement.
+- (O&M) for all stormwater systems, components, and BMPs.
+The plan shall describe the inspection frequency and required maintenance for each type of practice to ensure the systems will continue to function as designed. - 22.
+All applications shall include an operations and maintenance agreement (O&M Agreement).
+This O&M Agreement will include all maintenance easements required to access and inspect the stormwater treatment practices, and to perform routine maintenance as necessary to ensure proper functioning of the stormwater system.
+The O&M Agreement shall specify the parties responsible for the proper maintenance of all stormwater treatment practices and reporting.
+A draft of the O&M Agreement shall be provided to the Town as part of the Site Plan Application and finalized prior to issuance of any local permits for land disturbance and construction activities. - 23.
+The applicant shall provide legally binding documents for filing with the Registry of Deeds which demonstrate that the obligation for maintenance of stormwater systems, BMPs, and constructed project infrastructure is borne by the property owner(s), and that the Town has legal access to inspect the drainage systems to ensure proper function, maintain on-site stormwater infrastructure, and when necessary to address emergency situations or conditions. - B. Design and Construction Standards for Stormwater Management Improvements: - 1) All culverts, storm drains, drainage structures and related improvements furnished and installed shall conform to applicable provisions of Standard Specifications for Road and Bridge Construction (latest edition), as published and amended by the New Hampshire Department of Transportation. - 2) All culverts, storm drains and driveway culverts shall have a minimum diameter of 12-inches and be constructed of either reinforced concrete or high-density polyethylene. - 3) A minimum of three (3) feet of soil cover shall be maintained over all culverts and storm drains situated beneath pavement.
 A minimum of two (2) feet of soil cover shall be maintained at all other locations. - 4) Concrete or mortar-rubble masonry headwalls shall be furnished and installed on the inlet ends of culverts of any diameter.
 Similar headwalls shall be furnished and installed on the discharge ends of culverts 24-inches or greater in diameter.
 Flared end-sections may be installed in lieu of headwalls on the discharge end of culverts and storm drains having a diameter of less than 24-inches.
-Appropriate outlet protection shall be provided at all stormwater discharge points. - 5) Stormwater flow velocities for all ditches, stormwater conveyance channels and swales shall be checked by the design engineer.
-Suitable surface protection shall be provided within all ditches, channels and swales anticipated to have a flow velocity of more than 2.5 feet-per-second during the 10-year return frequency design storm. - 6) In instances where stormwater detention ponds, retention basins, or infiltration basins are planned, such facilities shall be designed and constructed in accordance with recommendations contained in a publication entitled Stormwater Management and Erosion and Sediment Control Handbook for Urban and Developing Areas in New Hampshire, published by the NHDES. - 7) All stormwater treatment accommodations shall be designed and constructed in accordance with recommendations contained in a publication entitled Stormwater Management and Erosion and Sediment Control Handbook for Urban and Developing Areas in New Hampshire, published by the NHDES.
+Appropriate outlet protection shall be provided at all stormwater discharge points. - 5) Stormwater flow velocities for all ditches, stormwater conveyance channels, and swales shall be checked by the design engineer.
+Suitable surface protection shall be provided within all ditches, channels and swales anticipated to have a flow velocity of more than 2.5 feet-per-second during the 10-year return frequency design storm.
+6) In instances where stormwater detention ponds, retention basins, or infiltration basins are planned, such facilities shall be designed and constructed in accordance with recommendations contained in reference publications listed within Section 303-4.C of these regulations.